beyondessential/tamanu/docs/Surveys.md

 details of the different columns in those spreadsheets and their valid values in [this google spreadsheet](https://docs.google.com/spreadsheets/d/1qwfw1AOED7WiElOCJwt_VHo_JaDhr6ZIiJMqjRCXajQ/edit#gid=1797422705).

-Currently it's the Facility server's responsibility to import survey definition spreadsheets, pending a proper admin interface on the central server.
-The Facility server importer doesn't actually touch the Facility database at all - it's purely a tool for parsing an xslx into a series of SurveyScreenComponent and ProgramDataElement records, and immediately syncing those records up to the central server without any additional logic.
+Currently it's the facility server's responsibility to import survey definition spreadsheets, pending a proper admin interface on the central server.
+The facility server importer doesn't actually touch the facility database at all - it's purely a tool for parsing an xslx into a series of SurveyScreenComponent and ProgramDataElement records, and immediately syncing those records up to the central server without any additional logic.

 A sample web request to import a survey definition is as follows.
-Note that the `file` parameter isn't uploading a file at all, it's just a path to the file _on the Facility server's local filesystem_.
-As this is intended as a dev-only tool, it's assumed that the Facility server will just be running on your local development machine.
+Note that the `file` parameter isn't uploading a file at all, it's just a path to the file _on the facility server's local filesystem_.
+As this is intended as a dev-only tool, it's assumed that the facility server will just be running on your local development machine.

 ```